 The purpose of Christ’s first coming was to dissolve the works of Satan.

-Vital relationship with Christ provides a new nature that counteracts sin in our lives.
+A vital relationship with Christ provides a new nature that counteracts sin in our lives.
 The divine nature in the believer inspires him to please the Lord.
 New birth generates a new orientation to life.
-This inner renewed entity cannot sin.
+This inner, renewed entity cannot sin.
 It is contrary to its very nature.

 Our new life in Christ does not come from religion or morality.
 The devil attempts to get his followers to be righteous without God.
 It springs from new life.
 Therefore, the new nature cannot commit an act of sin.
 Inhibition to sin comes from a new capacity implanted by God.
 This seminal principle orients to an entirely different domain than our sin capacity.
 Our old nature can commit sin, and that is why we must confess sin as Christians (1 Jn 1:9).